 CREP is a federal-state program that pays landowners to take environmentally sensitive cropland out of production for 10 to 15 years and to install conservation practices that protect water quality and provide wildlife habitat.
-In Fiscal Year (FY) 2018, 16 CREP projects were completed in Carroll County with \$60,176 in cost-share grants to install stream protection measures.
+In Fiscal Years (FY) 2019 and 2020, a total of 12 CREP projects were completed in Carroll County with \$13,251 and \$7,815, respectively, in cost-share grants to install stream protection measures.